-On the 43rd day of eligible employment On the first day of the fifth payroll period after you apply for coverage.
+If you enroll later than the 56th day following eligibility, your coverage begins on the first day of the fifth payroll period after you apply for coverage.

 No coverage during waiting period

 Medical expenses incurred or services rendered during your waiting period will not be covered.
 Be sure to keep any other insurance you may have, if possible, to cover medical or hospitalization expenses until your NYSHIP coverage becomes effective.